beakerbrowser/webdb/README.md

  - `url` String.
 The site that was updated.
  - `version` Number.
 The version which was updated to.

+Emitted when the table has updated the stored data for a site.

 ## Instance: WebDBQuery